DA0-DA0/dao-contracts/contracts/external/btsg-ft-factory/README.md

 contract.

 Instantiation and execution are permissionless.
-All DAOs will use the same factory and execute `Issue` to create new fantokens.
+All DAOs will use the same factory and execute `Issue` to create new fantokens through `TokenInfo::Factory` during voting module instantiation.